 You can bounce flashlight to get a soft light that falls on the subject, especially in portrait photography light from the front will make your subject appear flat.
 So photographers use an external flash and also bounce the flashlight to create soft and dense light.

 The built-in flash has a tiny source of light whereas external flash is the obviously bigger source and can be modified further to make it softer by bouncing the light back.

 Photographers use umbrellas, softboxes, large strobes to make a soft light fall over the subjects in studios.

 Red-eye is a photo that happens with the flash being reflected by the retina of a person’s eye.
 As built-in flash is near and in a straight line to the lens, so this is a common problem with built-in flashes.

 This problem can be removed by using external flash as they are used at a particular angle to the lens and are further away from lens and light is not reflected directly back at the lens and red-eye doesn’t become a problem.

-4. External flashlights are more natural looking.
+4. External flashlights are more natural-looking.

-5. External Flash have more power.
+5. External Flash has more power.

 So if you are using a built-in flash to take a photo of a far subject than the result will be under-exposed.
 While external flash can illuminate a larger area.

 The main disadvantage of External flash is its large size and too expensive.
 This means you need a big camera bag to carry it around.
 Then you need to learn and experiment with different camera settings and camera’s relationships to flash.
 As even getting a costly camera and flash will not solve your problem.